mortie23/fastapi-linear-model-demo/README.md

 A small sample of heights and weights was used.

 ![](height-weight-data.png)
-The model in this case if a combination of the model function:
+The model in this case is a combination of the model function:

 _weight_(_height_) = **m** _height_ + **b**